 UA Local 516’s members work in HVAC and refrigeration.
 They provide apprenticeships and training to their members in these trades.
 Explore their programs.

-Training programs offered in Vancouver Lower Mainland can fill quickly.
+Training programs offered in the Lower Mainland can fill quickly.
 If you are having trouble finding a course in this region, explore options in colleges elsewhere in British Columbia.

 Youth Training Programs

-For young people interested in pursuing a career in the skilled trades, there are a number of programs provided by the Industry Training Association (ITA) to those still in high school or about to graduate.
+For young people interested in pursuing a career in the skilled trades, there are a number of programs provided by SkilledTradesBC (formally Industry Training Authority) to those still in high school or about to graduate.